GaloisInc/BESSPIN-Demonstrator/README.md

 2. **Protected critical systems**
     - The critical systems (ECU) is protected with SSITH technology (CHERI from SRI-Cambridge)
-    - The infotainment is *not* protected, and as a result, the hacker can gain access to the system and launch an attack on the critical systems
+    - The Infotainment is *not* protected, and as a result, the hacker can gain access to the system and launch an attack on the critical systems

 ![ssith demonstrator](assets/ssith.jpg)